-10 Jul Exploiting the full potential: Separate brands for separate markets
+10 Jul Exploiting the full potential of market: Separate brands for separate markets

 In contrast to the vertical brand expansion described in our previous section, which deals with the development of the middle-income segments through the expansion of a premium brand, this is a broad positioning for several or all important consumer segments, including the entry-level segment of a rapidly developing middle class.
 This strategy is appropriate if several or all important segments in an emerging market show strong growth and consumers are switching dynamically to higher segments due to their income situation.
 This is described in detail in our new Springer publication “Erfolgreicher Markenaufbau in den großen Emerging Markets” by Niklas Schaffmeister (Managing Partner Globeone) and Florian Haller (CEO Serviceplan Group).